Sequential Learning in the Dense Associative Memory

-Despite the steps away from biological plausibility, the Dense Associative Memory has still been used in studies of psychology and neuroscience, with links made to the human brain \citep{Snow2024, Checiu2024}.
-The main focus of research around the Dense Associative Memory recently, however, has been on the correspondence to the attention mechanism used in transformers and Large Language Models \citep{Vaswani2017, HopfieldIsAllYouNeed2021}.
+Despite the steps away from biological plausibility, the DAM has still been used in studies of psychology and neuroscience, with links made to the human brain \citep{Snow2024, Checiu2024}.
+The main focus of research around the DAM recently, however, has been on the correspondence to the attention mechanism used in transformers and Large Language Models \citep{Vaswani2017, HopfieldIsAllYouNeed2021}.
 This shows there is an interest in autoassociative memories and the possibility for biologically plausible explanations of network mechanics.
 Moreover, LLMs and attention based models often undergo a fine-tuning step in which the model learns on a small set of data corresponding to a new, specific task without retraining on the massive amount of general data seen previously.
-This is very similar to a sequential learning environment, and our work may have consequences for how fine-tuning is applied in the Dense Associative Memory equivalent attention mechanism.
+This is very similar to a sequential learning environment, and our work may have consequences for how fine-tuning is applied in the DAM equivalent attention mechanism.